 The rebound in earnings has caused price-earnings ratios to stabilize at values consistent with past observations for most S&P 500 economic sectors.
-The PE for the energy sector, despite recent price gains, has been cut from 39.5 to 13.32, due to strengthened earnings.
-The telecommunication sector has the highest PE ratio of 43.84 (figure 8, top panel).
+The PE for the energy sector, despite recent price gains, has been cut from 39.5 to 14.27, due to strengthened earnings.
+The telecommunication and consumer cyclicals sector have the highest PE ratio, 30.47 and 30.54, respectively (figure 8, top panel).